darolew/css548/parser/readme.txt

     funcerror.p     - finds errors, then terminates with syntax error

-sterror.p produces all the correct symbol table errors, but it has other errors also since we do not support nested procedures.
+sterror.p produces all the correct symbol table errors, but it has other errors also since we do not support nested procedures. funcerror.p does produce some of the expected errors, but compilation terminates with a syntax error before it reaches the end.

 All of these error programs produce the expected errors: